GEM-benchmark/GEM-benchmark.github.io/web/tasks/ASSET.md

 ### Communicative Goal

-The goal is to communicate the main ideas of source sentence so that it is easier to understand by non-native speakers of English.
+The goal is to communicate the main ideas of source sentence in a way that is easier to understand by non-native speakers of English.
 This could be done by replacing complex words with simpler synonyms (i.e. paraphrasing), deleting unimportant information (i.e. compression), and/or splitting a long complex sentence into several simpler ones.

 ### Source Data